We focus on four complex health issues more prevalent in urban areas

 We keep going.
 We are pushing to deploy our support and resources, and think about what more we can do for early and emerging organisations.
 We want to enrol tens of Lambeth and Southwark leaders on to our leadership programme.
-We want to find organisations whose work (and outcomes) speak to our focus on childhood obesity, slowing progression to multiple long-term conditions, air pollution and adolescent mental health.
+We want to find organisations whose work (and outcomes) speak to our focus on children’s health and food, slowing progression to multiple long-term conditions, air pollution and children’s mental health.

 Communities and local institutions have been devastated by COVID-19.
 We set out an immediate and long-term plan to support them.